 “Art is communication.”
 Madeleine L’Engle

 The art of communicating is a vital area of our lives.
-Meaningful areas of life consist of body, spirit, mind, education, communication, family, community life, skill-set, career, finances, recreation, and contribution to community and society on a whole.
+Meaningful areas of life consist of body, spirit, mind, education, communication, family, community life, skill-set, career, finances, recreation, and contribution to community and society as a whole.

 - Communication Meaning